-Why invest?
-There’s a shortage of RV & Boat Storage Businesses Nationwide!
+Why install carports?
+There’s a shortage of RV & Boat Storage Businesses Nationwide

-Owning a “Solar” Covered RV & Boat Storage can be a year around profitable business!
+Owning a Solar Covered RV & Boat Storage Facility can be a year-round profitable business

-Two key factors to building a profitable “solar” covered RV & boat storage business.
+There are two key factors to building a profitable Solar Covered RV & Boat Storage Business…

-Number one is partnering with a solid experience installation contractor who has built hundreds of solar and non-solar covered RV & boat storage businesses across the United States and has been in the industry for more than 30 years.
+1. Number one : Partner with an experienced installation contractor who has built hundreds of solar and non-solar Covered RV & Boat Storage Businesses across the United States, and has been in the industry for more than 40 years.

-Number two is partnering with an actual owner of a solar covered RV & boat storage business, the value of choosing a veteran installer who is also an owner is the expertise they will provide during all phases of construction.
-From the preliminary development to the design layout of the sites recreational vehicle rental parking spaces and canopies to assure orientation of the PV’s [modules] will provide optimal performance and production.
+2. Number two : Partner with an actual owner of a Solar Covered RV & Boat Storage Business.
+The value of choosing a veteran installer who is also an owner is the expertise they will provide during all phases of construction.
+They will help from preliminary development to the layout of the RV rental parking spaces and canopies to assure orientation of the PV’s [modules] will provide optimal performance and production.

 Additionally, more towns and cities are discouraging recreational vehicle parking on streets and sides of homes.
-Some are even restricting parking altogether!
+Some are even restricting parking altogether.
 As a result, there is a high demand for RV & boat storage businesses and a shortage of businesses supplying recreational vehicle parking.
-Adding to the demand is homeowners are increasingly deciding to downsize, whether that is to a smaller house, condo or apartment [according to research from real estate site Trulia].
+Adding to the demand is that homeowners are increasingly deciding to downsize, whether that is to a smaller house, condo or apartment [according to research from real estate site Trulia].
 Theses downsizers are not willing nor wanting to sell or give up their recreational toys.
-They are keeping their RV’s, boats, jet skis, and toy haulers!
-Downsizing allows these people to sock money away for trips and storage cost!
-These people are your new clients!
+They are keeping their RV’s, boats, jet skis, and toy haulers.
+Downsizing allows these people to sock money away for trips and storage cost.
+These people are your new clients.

 - There is no need for a day or night gate attendant; a 24-hour access key fob allows clients to come and go.